 .Southern Sweet Potato or Brioche Rum custard, Flan, Dulce de Leche!

-Can you see why IP is the undisputed Top Chef in my kitchen? 😉
+You can see why my IP is the undisputed Top Chef in my kitchen.
+But is it the best multicooker for you?

 Slow Cooker/Crockpot Dishes